Ching Chuan Kang Air Base: USAF use

 On 31 May 1968, the 6217th Combat Support Group was disbanded.

 Two Martin EB-57 Canberras from the 347th Tactical Fighter Wing based at Yokota AB Japan deployed to CCK, between 29 November and 8 December 1968.
 These aircraft provided Republic of China Air Defense pilots an opportunity to detect and intercept enemy aircraft that used electronic countermeasure (ECM) equipment.

 5 December 1969, a C-130E - 50th Tactical Airlift Squadron 62-1800 crashed about 6 miles (9.65 km) south of Tainan Air Base.

+2 October 1970, a c-130 departed Songshan Airport in Taipei with incoming Airforce personnel to CCK.
+It crashed 6 minutes after take off on top of a mountain and all on board were killed.
+That aircraft was one of two c-130 sent from CCK to Songshan Airport in Taipei to transport incoming personnel.

 On 20 February 1972 a Lockheed HC-130 set a world record [that still stands] for a great circle distance without landing with a turboprop aircraft of 8732.09 mi, flying from Ching Chuan Kang AB to Scott AFB, Illinois.

 The 18th Tactical Fighter Wing based at Kadena AB, Okinawa maintained two Squadron of McDonnell F-4C Phantom II aircraft from November 1972 until May 1975.

 On 6 November 1972, the 18th Wing dispatched the McDonnell Douglas F-4C/D Phantom II fighters of 44th Fighter Squadron and 67th Fighter Squadron to the Ching Chuan Kang Air Base until 31 May 1975, to assist Taiwan's defense against aerial threats from China.